IFSA Butler’s Intermediate Argentine Universities Program in Buenos Aires

 Applicants are expected to participate in a Spanish language classroom.
 Students must have 2-3 semesters of Spanish (minimum of one year of elementary) prior to applying.
 It is preferred that students be enrolled in a Spanish course the semester before they expect to study abroad.

 Students are required to take 15‐16 credit hours each semester.
 All students must take the 3- credit Intensive Intermediate Spanish and 3 credit Contemporary Latin American Language and Culture classes.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

 Students are required to take two courses designed to introduce them to basic common themes of the Spanish language and Latin American cultural topics (see Academic Credit).
 Students will also take 3 courses from the Universidad del Salvador’s Cultural Immersion Program.
 These introductory courses are general in scope and do not require extensive background knowledge in the particular subject.